How to Train your Antivirus: RL-based Hardening through the Problem-Space: AutoRobust

-We can view our approach as a conceptual and practical method for identifying useful but non-robust features \cite{ilyas2019adversarial}, adapted to domains where a distinct gap exists between problem and feature-space.
+Conceptually, our approach can be viewed as a practical and automated method for identifying useful but non-robust features \cite{ilyas2019adversarial}.
+Until now this was not straightforward to perform in domains where a distinct gap exists between problem and feature-space, as this identification requires an expert in-the-loop.
 Such useful but brittle features are commonly described as shortcuts or spurious correlations~\cite{geirhos2020shortcut}.
-By passing to the RL agent the feasible modifications and \textbf{only} those, the agent will optimize towards changing the decision of the model, in essence discovering counterfactuals to what the model has learned, from low order features to high order concepts.
-This exploration however can become more effective when guided towards the most important features.
-In order to discover those, we rely on a method \cite{pevny2022explaining} created as an explainability tool for classifiers trained on raw hierarchical structured data, such as \ac{HMIL} \cite{pevny2016discriminative}.
-This approach returns explanations based on the minimal subset of input (i.e., a sub-tree) that is still classified to the same class as the complete input sample.
+By passing to the RL agent the feasible modifications and \textbf{only} those, the agent will optimize towards changing the decision of the model, in essence discovering counterfactuals to what the model has learned: from low order features, e.g. specific filenames, to higher order concepts, e.g. relative size between features~\cite{kim2018interpretability}.